 Working With Others

-As we work to embed sustainability within our organisation, we are actively engaged in dialogue with our key stakeholders.
+As we work to embed sustainability within our organisation, we are actively engaged in dialogue with others.
 In developing our ‘Towards 2020’ programme we spoke with those impacted by what we do, both inside and outside the organisation.
 This allowed us to identify the most material issues, to refine our approach and to focus our attention on those critical areas of impact.

 This type of engagement continues to be an essential part of our work on sustainability.
 As a predominantly B2B business, we are particularly attuned to the needs of our customers and are in continuous dialogue with them and other members of our stakeholder community.